APeXPi/2022-Y3CEP/devlog.md

 ## Week 5 (26 Jul - 1 Aug)

+- I wanted to start by creating a deck of cardsd and a way of getting cards from it.
+This has not been randomised yet and will be by next week.
+- I faced some problems in getting a card but I was just being foolish, it was easy.
+- I will randomise the deck as right now it just gives the top card which is always the aceof something.

 ## Week 6 (2 Aug - 8 Aug)

 ## Week 7 (9 Aug - 15 Aug)